-The Childs model run had light and fines sediment as significant variables in seedling survivorship but not herbaceous competition.
-Once the stepwise model was run and the herbaceous variable removed, the p-value for fines decreased slightly more.
+The Childs logistic regression model run indicated that light and fines sediment as significant variables in seedling survivorship but not herbaceous competition.
+Once the stepwise model was run and the herbaceous variable removed, the p-value for fines decreased slightly .

 Age at Coring Height

-Age at coring height plots